List of historic places in Allentown, Pennsylvania: Significant legacy historical sites

 Formed in 1902 as a United Church of Christ congregation of 60 worshippers, most of whom broke away from the Salem UCC.
 In 1904 the Dubbs Sunday School was formed.
 First church building dedicated on 18 June 1912.
-A fire in 1959 serverely damaged the structure, forcing it to close for a year to rebuild and renovate.
+A fire in 1959 severely damaged the structure, forcing it to close for a year to rebuild and renovate.
 Declining attendance forced the church to close in July 2015.